ES-Alexander/serial-visualisation/README.md

 _________________________________

 ## You need to know:
 Allows the reading of serial input to a computer, and display of it in a grid as an image.
+The displayed grid can be optionally blurred for sub-pixel resolution, and can also be formatted with a fully-customisable RGB or greyscale colourmap.

 Each set of serial values should be separated by a newline character ('\n'), and values within a set should be tab-separated ('\t').